Chandra Hosek, Principal and Co-founder

 Previously, she managed national and international public relations for software provider NetQoS.
 She helped raise its visibility from a start-up to an established, important player in the network and application performance management space.
 NetQoS became one of the fastest growing technology companies in the U.S., with more than half of Fortune 100 as customers and 31 sequential quarters of double digit revenue growth.
 This success led CA Technologies to acquire the company in 2009.

-On the agency side, Chandra managed technology clients such as Motion Computing, Verity, Wayport, and Trilogy for The Alliant Group and Edelman, the world’s largest PR firm.
+On the PR agency side, Chandra managed technology clients for The Alliant Group and Edelman, the world’s largest PR firm.

 Chandra has a bachelor’s degree in public relations from William Jewell College in Liberty, Missouri, and a master’s degree in speech communication from Texas State University in San Marcos.
-She serves on the St. David’s Foundation Toast of the Town Committee, which supports scholarships for students pursuing careers in healthcare.
+She and her husband Chris support several not-for-profit organizations in Austin, including Ballet Austin, St. David’s Foundation, and Mack, Jack & McConaughey (MJ&M).
+Chandra serves on the St. David’s Foundation Toast of the Town Committee, which in 2019 raised $1.5 million in scholarships for students pursuing careers in healthcare.

 Chris Hosek, Principal and Co-founder